Oklahoma Bus Accident Attorney

 If a commercial truck caused the crash, federal regulations require minimum liability coverage of $750,000 — and many carriers on interstate highways carry $1 million or more.
 This is often the primary and largest source of compensation.

-Government entities carry liability insurance, but recovery is capped by the GTCA.
-The cap depends on county population and applies per-person and per-occurrence.
+Government entities may carry liability coverage, but recovery is limited by the GTCA.
+The per-claimant limit depends on the type of public entity, and the Act also imposes an aggregate limit.

 Your own auto insurance may provide additional protection if the at-fault party's coverage is insufficient.
 Oklahoma law allows stacking of UM/UIM coverage across multiple policies in your household.